DevExpress/devextreme-documentation/concepts/05 Widgets/Gantt/10 Gantt Elements/10 Task.md

 ![DevExtreme Gantt Chart - Milestone](/images/Gantt/milestone.png)

-The **Gantt** widget gets data for tasks from a data source ([dataSource](/api-reference/10%20UI%20Widgets/dxGantt/1%20Configuration/tasks/dataSource.md '/Documentation/ApiReference/UI_Widgets/dxGantt/Configuration/tasks/#dataSource')).
-Task objects from the data source are automatically bound to the widget if these objects have the default 'title', 'start', 'end', etc., data fields in their structure.
+The **Gantt** UI component gets data for tasks from a data source ([dataSource](/api-reference/10%20UI%20Widgets/dxGantt/1%20Configuration/tasks/dataSource.md '/Documentation/ApiReference/UI_Widgets/dxGantt/Configuration/tasks/#dataSource')).
+Task objects from the data source are automatically bound to the UI component if these objects have the default 'title', 'start', 'end', etc., data fields in their structure.
 For example:

     {
         'id': 1,